Splitet/SplitetFramework/README.md

 It has a unique architecture called Operation Store™ together with the stack elements including Docker, Kafka, Hazelcast and Cassandra.

-You can reach various samples from this link [Demo](https://github.com/Splitet/splitet/tree/master/samples)
+You can reach ECommerce samples from this link [Demo](https://github.com/Splitet/ecommerce-example) and more examples are coming, please follow [Splitet](https://github.com/Splitet)

 ## Installation